Nordix/Meridio/readme.md

 ### Gateway

 A gateway is a resource that must be created with label.
-It specifies its owner reference attractor by `metadata.labels.attractor`.
+It specifies its owner reference trench by `metadata.labels.trench`.

 To see how to configure and read the status of a gateway, please refer to [gateway spec](https://pkg.go.dev/github.com/nordix/meridio-operator/api/v1alpha1#GatewaySpec) and [gateway status](https://pkg.go.dev/github.com/nordix/meridio-operator/api/v1alpha1#GatewayStatus).